Geometric characterizations of Lipschitz stability for convex optimization problems: Introduction

 has a Lipschitz continuous single-valued localization around $0$ for $\ox$.
 This idea dates back to the original work of Robinson \cite{R80} similar to the connection between the classical implicit function theorem and the classical inverse function theorem.
 Studying Lipschitz stability of $\Hat S$ in \eqref{Lin} is easier than that of $S$ in \eqref{GE}.
 One important observation in our study is that Lipschitz stability of $\Hat S$ around $0$ for $\ox$ is equivalent to tilt stability at $\ox$ of the below problem

-Tilt stability occurs when solution mapping of an optimization problem is Lipschitzian stable via a small tilt (linear) perturbation.
+Tilt stability occurs when the solution mapping of an optimization problem is Lipschitzian stable as it is shifted by a small tilt (linear) perturbation.
 Indeed, $\Hat S$ in \eqref{Lin} is the solution mapping of the following problem

-Tilt stability was introduced in the landmark paper of Poliquin and Rockafellar \cite{PR98} and developed in different settings \cite{CHN18,DMN14, DI15, GM15, LZ13, MR12,OM23, MN15}.
-The most impressive result in \cite[Theorem~1.3]{PR98} shows that tilt stability is equivalent to the positive definiteness of the {\em generalized Hessian/second-order limiting subdifferential} of the cost function defined in \cite{M92}.
+Tilt stability was introduced in the landmark paper of Poliquin and Rockafellar \cite{PR98} and developed in different settings \cite{BGM19,CHN18,DMN14, DI15, G24, GO22, GM15, LZ13, OM23, MR12, MN15}.
+The original result in \cite[Theorem~1.3]{PR98} shows that tilt stability is equivalent to the positive definiteness of the {\em generalized Hessian/second-order limiting subdifferential} of the cost function defined in \cite{M92}.
 For example, when $g(x)$ is the $\ell_1$-norm, by using the explicit formula of the generalized Hessian of $\ell_1$ norm in $\R^n$, e.g., \cite[Proposition~8.1]{KMP22}, one can obtain a full characterization of tilt stability for problem \eqref{CP2}, which turns out to be equivalent to Tibshirani's condition \cite[Lemma~1]{T13} for the corresponding $\ell_1$ optimization problem (a.k.a.
 Lasso).
-Consequently, Tibshirani's condition is sufficient for Lipschitz stability of solution mapping \eqref{Sp} of Lasso problem as in \cite{BBH22} via a different approach.
+Consequently, Tibshirani's condition is shown to be sufficient for Lipschitz stability of solution mapping \eqref{Sp} of Lasso problem as in \cite{BBH22} via a different approach.
 One of the main disadvantages of using the generalized Hessian is its hard computation in many nonpolyhedral structures.
-Lots of research papers tried to overcome that obstacle by different ways \cite{AG08,DL13,DMN14, MN15,CHN18,OM23}.
+Lots of research papers tried to overcome that obstacle by different ways \cite{AG08,CHN18,DL13,DMN14,GO22,OM23,MN15}.
 In this paper, we obtain a new characterization of tilt stability via {\em second subderivatives} \cite{BS00,RW98}, which seems to be the simplest second order structure for nonsmooth functions.
+Our approach relies on the primal-dual characterization of tilt stability \cite[Theorem~3.3]{CHN18} that is also used in \cite{BGM19} to establish explicit conditions for tilt stability in (nonpolyhedral) {\em second-order cone programming} problems.

 A significant class of problem \eqref{CP} is the {\em nuclear norm minimization problem}: